 1. Take Deep Breaths Whenever you feel a craving, take a deep breath in and slowly let it out.
 Stress is one of the strongest triggers for nicotine cravings, and this simple exercise will help you relax and calm down.

 Enter your email, sign-up and start the 21 Day Quit-Smoking Challenge right now!

 How to Help a Quitter

-If you’re looking for ways to help your friend, family member or somebody close to you quit smoking, you should start by educating yourself on the effects of tobacco, the nature of addiction, withdrawal symptoms and different quitting methods.
+If you’re looking for ways to help your friend, family member or somebody close to you quit smoking, you should start by educating yourself on the effects of tobacco, the nature of addiction, withdrawal symptoms and different cessation methods.
 This will help you better understand what they’re going through and provide better support for them.